svenheden/serato-sync-crates/README.md

 crates with a folder in your file system.
 This comes in handy when you want to organize your crates outside of Serato, but don't want to use iTunes to do it.

-This program has been tested with Serato DJ Pro 2.5.1 but will most likely work with other versions as well.
+This program has been tested with Serato DJ Pro 1.8.1 and Serato DJ Pro 2.5.1 so it will most likely work with other versions as well.

 ## How to use